joe-re/sql-language-server/README.md

 }
 ```

-And also if you have set personal configuration and both of them's names are matched, it's merged automatically.
+If you have also set a personal configuration, the project configuration and personal configure will be merged if they have the same name.

 Personal configuration example:
 ```json